sj-piano/eth-contract-hello-world-typescript/README.md

 This will output an address.
 Copy this address into the `user-config.env` file as `LOCAL_HARDHAT_DEPLOYED_CONTRACT_ADDRESS`.

 Confirm deployment:
-`npm run --silent ts-node scripts/check-contract-exists`
+`npm run --silent ts-node scripts/check-contract-exists -- --debug`

 Print the message stored in the contract:
-`npm run --silent ts-node scripts/hello-world-get-message.ts`
+`npm run --silent ts-node scripts/hello-world-get-message.ts -- --debug`

 Create a new input file:
 `cp input-data/example-update-message.json input-data/update-message-local-network.json`